lynerlwl/DeepSpray-UNet/README.md

 ### 4. Visualize

-To convert binary mask to RGB images you got in 3.
+To convert binary mask to RGB images you got in step 3.

 ```py
 python mask_to_rgb.py --path <folder_contain_binary_mask>